cgustave/taskwatcher/README.md

 Optional parameters :
 --name     <name>         : Name for the task.
+Use command name if not provided --info1 INFO1             : any information (optional) --info2 INFO2             : any information (optional) --info3 INFO3             : any information (optional)

-Use command name if not provided --feedpath <path>         : Feedback path where feedback.log is expected --timeout  <seconds>      : a value in second after which the command is considered timeout
+--feedpath <path>         : Feedback path where feedback.log is expected --timeout  <seconds>      : a value in second after which the command is considered timeout
 				            and should be kill (any update in feedback.log resets the timer)